Dark Photons in the Early Universe: From Thermal Production to Cosmological Constraints: Evolution

 \section{Evolution}

 The cosmological evolution of dark photons can be obtained by solving the Boltzmann equation.
 In this section, we numerically solve the Boltzmann equation for $n_{\gamma'}$ with the collision terms in Tab.~\ref{tab:Collision-terms}.
 The medium effect is included using Eq.~\eqref{eq:-16}.
+Note that although our discussion focuses on the freeze-in regime, our numerical solutions obtained by solving the Boltzmann equation incorporating both gain and loss collision terms remain valid for completely thermalized dark photons.

 In the lower panels of Fig.~\ref{fig:sol}, we show the solutions of two benchmarks with $m_{\gamma'}\in\{3,\ 0.5\}$ MeV and $\varepsilon=10^{-11}$.
 As previously discussed, when the temperature reaches a certain value, the resonant production is achieved.
 Indeed, one can see that within the orange bands shown in Fig.~\ref{fig:sol}, $n_{\gamma'}/s$ increases rapidly.
 On the upper panels, we present the corresponding $C_{\gamma'}^{{\rm gain}}$-$T$ curves, which exhibit sharp peaks at $T\approx30$ and $5$ MeV.